cesarvr/blog/content/post/istio-2.md

 </body>`
 ```

-In the typical scenario the browser or other service send us a request, we proxy it to the service and when the service we need to read the HTTP status code and if this code is 404 we replace the response with our string.
+In the typical scenario the browser or other service send us a request, we proxy it to the service and when the service respond we read the HTTP status code and if this code is 404 we replace the response with our string.

 To check the response status code we can use the *HTTPService* class which includes events for each HTTP status code, by using this notation ``service:response:{status}`` and handle each situation with a function.

 ```js
  service.on('service:response:500', response => if_friday_kill_process(response) )